zangassis/task-manager/README.md

 ## API Endpoints 🌐

-- `GET /api/tasks`: Get a list of all tasks.
+- `GET /tasks`: Get a list of all tasks.
-- `GET /api/tasks/{id}`: Get a specific task by ID.
+- `GET /tasks/{name}`: Get a specific task by name.
-- `POST /api/tasks`: Create a new task.
-- `PUT /api/tasks/{id}`: Update an existing task.
-- `DELETE /api/tasks/{id}`: Delete a task.

 ## Technologies Used 💻

+- ASP.NET Core
+- .NET 7
-- ASP.NET Core .NET 7 Minimal API
+- Minimal API
-- Visual Studio
+- Visual Studio for Windows
 - C#

 ## Contributing 🤝